Why not enjoy solitude with Japanese candles in this COVID-19 era? - The difference between Japanese and Western candles -

 What are Japanese candles?

-also use expensive natural materials, and to maintain their high quality, artisans pour their souls into crafting each candle by hand.
-As a result, the number produced is limited, making them more expensive than Western candles.
+Furthermore, to maintain its high quality and use of expensive natural materials, each candle is handcrafted with passion by skilled artisans.
+This limits the number produced, making them more expensive than Western candles.
 But try lighting a Japanese candle.
-You'll find yourself suddenly transported to the main character in a period drama.
-Like the "One Million Candle Night" held nationwide every year, why not turn off all the lights in your home for an hour and spend some quality time chatting in the dark with your family?
+Before you know it, you'll feel like the protagonist of a historical drama.
+Like the annual "1 Million People Candle Night" held nationwide, why not turn off all the lights in your house for an hour and enjoy a quiet conversation with your family in the darkness?

 What are Western candles?